sonianand07/Better-French/docs/prompt_research/README.md

 }
 ```
 Guidelines: keep neutral tone unless original headline is clearly opinionated; use CEFR-appropriate vocabulary; no lists or bullet points.
+For both summaries aim for a micro-news style: include the essential **actor, action, and consequence/date** so a reader who sees only the summary still understands the event.

 ---
 ## 4 · Success metrics